alice-viola/ThreadPool/README.md

 auto tp = astp::ThreadPool(-1); // -> Create one thread
 ```
 ### Resize
-The pool can be resized after it was created: if the resizing operation decrease
+The pool can be resized after it was created: if the resizing operation decreases
 the current number of threads, a number equal to the difference is popped from
 the pool, but only when the threads have finished to compute their workload.
-At least one thread is keep in the pool.
+At least one thread is kept in the pool.
 During the resizing, the stop of the pool is blocked.
 ```C++
 // For instace, current pool size is 64.